 It’s all about sharing time, food, thoughts, coffee, sports, books, prayer, worship, ‘now words’.
-I’ve seen Andrew including people in what he does and enjoys – and taking them with him, like taking a complete beginner surfing at the back line, or taking friends camping.
-I’ve seen him bringing guys into leaders’ meetings to hear and learn, before they can contribute anything.
+I’ve seen Andrew including people in what he does and enjoys, taking them with him – like taking a beginner surfing at the back line, or taking friends camping.
+I’ve seen him bringing guys into leaders meetings to hear and learn before they can contribute anything.

 It’s about really loving people, accepting them, and believing in them, and sharing life with them, not about pulling them into programs or structures.
 I have to tell you, it’s been such a joy to see that almost every time I see him, he says – “Lukas!” in such a way as it makes me feel like he’s delighted to see me.
 And this love and affection is what draws us to the love of God.

 When Andrew is with people (believers or not) he is constantly showing gentleness and grace in dealing with all – from senior directing elders, to elders, to saints, to people looking in for the first time.
 He is always winning the heart, persuading people step by step of the truth of the position he believes to be true.
-Again, it is done with a posture and tone of gentleness and grace, not breaking a bruised reed, but at the same time it is boldly speaking the truth – in love.
-It is speaking the truth – not shying away from the truth, not avoiding conflict, even with close friends, even at the risk of losing close friends.
-It means just going straight for the issue – and living in the light and inviting them to speak into his life, and adjust him too.
-This provides a safe environment that allows for repentance, forgiveness, and restoration, and a backdrop to relationships where you know there is nothing hidden, nothing thought but not said.
+Again, it is done with a posture and tone of gentleness and grace, not breaking a bruised reed, but at the same time it is boldly speaking the truth, in love.
+It is speaking the truth, not shying away from it; not avoiding conflict, even with close friends, even at the risk of losing close friends.
+It means just going straight for the issue.
+And also living in the light and inviting others to speak into his life and adjust him too.
+This provides a safe environment that allows for repentance, forgiveness and restoration, and a backdrop to relationships where you know there is nothing hidden, nothing thought but not said.

-And this brings us back to point 1 – nothing is of greater importance than sharing the One he loves with those around him – for their joy, and for Jesus’ joy, and for his joy.
+Which brings us back to Point 1: Nothing is of greater importance than sharing the One he loves with those around him – for their joy, for Jesus’ joy, and for his joy.
 I see those in JoshGen having open homes.
 Annie and I could honestly have dinner every night out at church friends if it were possible to accept all the invitations we’ve had.
 It’s a joyful, unstructured sharing of life, outside any church structured meeting.
 People have helped us moving home, helped us with food when we were busy, have looked after our children, gone to get medicine for them at late hours when we were nursing them.

 I’ve seen the JoshGen elders mediating business problems, helping those around them who are struggling in business, providing work for those who need it.
 Yes, always speaking straight, but respecting and allowing people to decide based on what is recommended, and live with the consequences.
-This is a community of genuine love and care – that is such a contrast to the ‘world’ that it is radical and beautiful and SO attractive.
+This is a community of genuine love and care, in such contrast to the ‘world’ that it is radical and beautiful and SO attractive.

-This is the second half of the great command, “And a second is like it: You shall love your neighbour as yourself.”
-Matthew 22:37-40
+This is the second half of the great command, ‘And the second is like it: ‘Love your neighbour as yourself.”
+(Matthew 22:39)